top of page

 Landscaping was a key part of the design and was well established by the mid-1970s.
 Stage 1 made allowance for later expansion.
 This included sufficient space for additional slip roads as seen below the M8 overbridge.

-In all, around 1.25 miles of dual carriageway and all-purpose roads were constructed as part of the Stage 1 contract.
+In all, around 1.25 miles of motorway and all-purpose roads were constructed as part of the Stage 1 contract.

 Townhead Interchange, Glasgow, from the west (November 1974)